tkellen/kwm/README.md

 ### Why?
 [This work began as a study on how to run my own cluster].
 As a consummate DIYer this necessarily involved me writing an installer.
 I didn't intend to keep using it, I just wanted to get the concepts down.
-Then I'd pick a "real" solution.

-After more than one hundred hours of reading documentation and debugging, I got to a place where spinning up a cluster seemed easy.
+After something like one hundred hours of reading documentation and debugging, I got to a place where spinning up a cluster seemed easy.
 I was ready to start using Kubernetes as the foundational piece of technology in my projects.
 Neat!

 As I looked at the installer ecosystem (full of awesome, ambitious projects), the shell script I'd written started to look pretty appealing.
 It turns out that